Greek conservatives to pick new leader after shock defeat

-ATHENS The leader of Greece's conservatives signalled on Tuesday that he would step down as the party seeks to recover from the shock of a heavy election defeat.
+ATHENS The leader of Greece's conservatives signaled on Tuesday that he would step down as the party seeks to recover from the shock of a heavy election defeat.

 New Democracy said it would hold a leadership election as soon as possible after losing to the leftist Syriza party.
 Vangelis Meimarakis, who shepherded the party through Sunday's ballot, said he was unlikely to stand.